z5489/monthly_rs/README.md

   $$RS_{\text{raw}} = 0.4 \times (C / C_{63}) + 0.2 \times (C / C_{126}) + 0.2 \times (C / C_{189}) + 0.2 \times (C / C_{252})$$
   The raw scores are then ranked as a percentile score (1-99) within the universe.
 - **Sparklines & Progress Bars:** Visually represents the 20-day relative strength trajectory against SPY and QQQ using HTML Canvas sparklines overlaid on colored progress bars.
+- **Date Filtering & Historical Archives:** Let users jump to a specific market date in the past via a date picker.
+The dashboard loads the corresponding archived dataset (or falls back to the latest dataset by default).
 - **Search & Filters:** Real-time search by symbol/name and quick-action buttons to filter by Leaders or Underperformers.
 - **Interactive Sorting:** Sort all columns (Ticker, RS_STS%, IBD RS, Daily%, 1-Month%) dynamically.